-Automation helps construct a reusable test framework by creating test code based on a suite of well-designed test cases.
+- help construct a reusable test framework by creating test code based on a suite of well-designed test cases;

-It can provide a regression test suite… running the test cases whenever new functionality is introduced to the software, providing an early warning of any potential problems.
+- provide a regression test suite… running the test cases whenever new functionality is introduced to the software, providing an early warning of any potential problems;

 Non-trivial software can process a large (infinite) number of different input conditions.
 This is complicated in situations where the order and timing of data entry is important.

 Testers have the laborious task to develop a few discreet cases to test a system that can accommodate an infinite number of scenarios.
 The results of testing activities need to be fed back to the development team.

 The important thing to remember is that tests do not improve quality: developers do.

 I mentioned briefly about optimising test cases to streamline the testing approach.
 But let’s look closer at what we mean by a minimum viable test.

 The aim of the first test case in any unit test process should be to execute the test unit in the simplest way possible.

 The general approach that leads to a viable minimum viable test is this: